Code4SA/moodle-dokku/README.md

 Set up the database according to https://docs.moodle.org/31/en/PostgreSQL

+# Upgrading

+Moodle automatically checks for upgrades and informs users of available upgrades on the website.

+To upgrade:

+1. Backup files
+  - `ubuntu@dokku6:~$ sudo tar -czf moodle_files_2017-01-24.tgz /var/moodle`
+  - `robin:~$ scp ubuntu@dokku6.code4sa.org:moodle_files_2017-01-24.tgz .`
+  - Upload the backup to Google Drive
+1. Backup the database
+  - Our database is snapshotted nightly but it's nice to have an easy-to-restore copy at hand during an upgrade to minimise effort and downtime.
+  - Note moodle uses hundreds of tables and indices - it will take over 10 minutes for it to even start outputting data.
+Wait.
+Relax.
+Go get some coffee.
+Keep an eye on it.
+Check that it's all ok at the end.
+  - `pg_dump "postgres://moodle:...@postgresql94-prod.cnc362bhpvfe.eu-west-1.rds.amazonaws.com/moodle" -O -c --if-exists|gzip > prod_2017-01-24.sql.gz`
+1. [Rebuild the base docker image](https://hub.docker.com/r/code4sa/moodle-base/~/settings/automated-builds/) which will download the latest minor version of the major version currently selected by Dockerfile-base.
+2. Pull the latest base image on the app server
+  - `ubuntu@dokku6:~$ docker pull code4sa/moodle-base:latest`
+3. Rebuild the app image on the app server
+  - `ubuntu@dokku6:~$ dokku ps:rebuild moodle`
+4. Visit the site, login as Admin, follow the database upgrade instructions
+5. Check that everything looks ok.

 ## Building base image

 This image is usually built by docker hub and pulled by the dokku host.
 You don't usually need to build it yourself.